Global time-frequency search for stellar-mass binary black holes in LISA: Supplemental Material

 Our search can fail to identify a signal for one of two reasons: (i) $\rho$ is too low for the maximum segment count of $\Nseg=50$ (\textit{i.e.}, the signal's statistic value is not significant with respect to noise fluctuations), or (ii) the peak in the search surface is too narrow at $\Nseg=50$ to be reliably encountered by the particle swarms.
 While sources 2 and 3 are not identified due to the former reason (as their SNRs are lower, $\rho^{\rm inj} \approx 8-9$), source 6 with $\rho^{\rm inj} \approx 14$ is not found due to the latter reason.
 Indeed, we have tested that the signal is reliably detected by our pipeline once the search prior is narrowed by a factor of $\sim 4$.

 To understand this behaviour, we performed targeted exploration of the primary mode of the posterior distributions $p(\xi) \propto \exp(\Upsilon_{50}/2)$ for each source via nested sampling, as shown in~\cref{fig:Overlay_PE_N_50}.
 This confirms that source 6 occupies a smaller fraction of the prior space than source 5 (the most comparable source in both SNR, $\rho^{\rm inj} \approx 13$, and $f_{\rm{in}}$), which explains why this source was identified despite having a lower SNR.
+While the $50\%$ confidence intervals of the posterior distributions for sources 8 and 9 (which were both successfully identified) occupy a smaller region of parameter space than source 6, the tails of these distributions extend much further across parameter space before sinking into the noise floor due to their larger SNR.
+This means that the particle swarms are far more likely to encounter (and then climb) the deformations in the statistic manifold corresponding to these sources.

 The volume occupied by the primary mode (for constant SNR) is an intrinsic property of the waveform model (and hence the search statistic) as a function of the $(\Mchirp,\fin)$ parameter space.
-An adaptive tiling strategy that accounts for this behaviour (similarly to what is employed in the construction of template banks for ground-based searches~\cite{Owen:1995tm,Sakon:2022ibh}) and redistributes search efforts will improve the reliability of the search at little additional cost.
+An adaptive tiling strategy that accounts for this behaviour (similarly to what is employed in the construction of template banks for ground-based searches~\cite{Owen:1995tm,Sakon:2022ibh}) and redistributes search efforts will improve the re liability of the search at little additional cost.
 It is our expectation that such a tiling strategy will allow us to find source 6.
 We will revisit strategies for parameter-space tiling in future work.